-- ECED& 105 Intro Early Child Ed (5)
+- ECED& 105 Introduction to Early Childhood Education (5)

-- ECED& 107 Health/Safety/Nutrition (5)
+- ECED& 107 Health, Safety, and Nutrition (5)

-- ECED& 120 Practicum-Nurturing Rel (2)
+- ECED& 120 Nurturing Relationships (2)

-- ECED& 134 Family Child Care (3)
+- ECED& 134 Family Childcare Management

+(3)

 - EDUC& 115 Child Development (5)

-Infant/Toddler Care Certificate
+Infant/Toddler Care Cert.

 Infant-Toddler specialists work with young children from birth to age 3 in a variety of early care and education programs.
 It is the responsibility of the Infant-Toddler specialist to both nurture and provide developmentally appropriate education In safe, supportive environments.